lijianl/blockchain-tutorial/content/part-1/basic-prototype.md

     // uint32 on the wire and therefore is limited to 2106.
     Timestamp time.Time

 	// Difficulty target for the block.
+	// 难度系数:
     Bits uint32

     // Nonce used to generate the block.